Windsor.ai Connectors API Documentation

 - Display available report types or breakdown options

-- Validate user input when generating an authorisation or sync configuration
+- Validate user input when generating an authorization or sync configuration

 - Dynamically load options for any connector during onboarding